 A caveat

 New Android updates have brought some hurdles to this process.
-Starting with Android 14, Google has tightened the security around Android Auto.
-If your phone is running Android 14 or later, then there is a chance that the Fermata Auto or CarStream apps won’t show up.
+Starting with Android 14, Google has tightened the security restrictions around Android Auto.
+If your phone is running Android 14 or later, there is a chance that Fermata Auto or CarStream apps won’t show up in the Android Auto app drawer.
+This happens because Android 14 enforces stricter app compatibility checks for the platform.
 If that is the case, then you will have to purchase a wireless Android Auto adapter, specifically the AAWireless dongle.

 Safety first